ramprasanth0/E-commerce/README.md

 Tab items provide a structured layout for organizing content or product categories.
 Footer reinforces the brand identity and can provides contact information or links to important pages.

 Future Scope:
-Explore advanced features like user authentication, product filtering, and payment integration.
+Explore advanced features like user authentication,enhanced product filtering, and payment integration.
 Enhance UI/UX design for a more engaging and intuitive browsing experience.
 Regularly update content and promotions to keep the website fresh and appealing to users.